 Home to the largest School of Jewellery in Europe and located in the heart of the Jewellery Quarter since 1890, this unique school offers an exceptional creative environment in which to learn and study.

 The University College Birmingham is a specialist higher education institution, offering vocational programmes within leisure & tourism, food & retail, sports, childcare, beauty therapy & hairdressing, and business at a wide range of levels, from masters degrees to craft training.
+The site has since expanded with the opening of McIntyre House, a purpose-built centre for undergraduate and postgraduate study in September 2014.

 But learning is not restricted to the institutions.
 The Pen Museum, the Museum of the Jewellery Quarter, the Cemeteries, the Assay Office, the Newman Brothers Coffin Works and JW Evans are all places where children, families and visitors can while away hours soaking up the rich history of the Jewellery Quarter.